Finau ties career low with 62 for early lead in Houston Open

-Finau was at his best late in the round at Memorial Park by finishing with three straight birdies.
+Finau was at his best late in the round at Memorial Park, finishing with three straight birdies.
 His final shot from light rough left of the 18th fairway still had enough spin to check up about 4 feet from the hole.

 He was at 13-under 127 and four shots clear of Patrick Rodgers (63) among early starters.